randallmorey/randallmorey-hugo-website/content/articles/mastering-frontend-continuous-deployment.md

 Add your changes and push to GitHub.
 If all goes well, your application will be deployed automatically to [development][deployment-dev].
 Now the fun part.
-To prove the production deployment works too, lets create a [pull request][github-pr] _from `develop`_ branch of the repository _to `master`_ branch in GitHub.
+To prove the production deployment also works, lets create a [pull request][github-pr] _from `develop`_ branch of the repository _to `master`_ branch in GitHub.
 Why a "PR" instead of merging branches on the command line?
 Mainline branches are hallowed.
 In gitflow, no commits should